vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/ariaRA.md

 vSphere with Tanzu transforms the vSphere cluster into a platform for running Kubernetes workloads in dedicated resource pools.
 When vSphere with Tanzu enabled , it creates a kubernetes control plane directly in the hypervisor layer.
 You can then run kubernetes containers by creating an upstream highly-available kubernetes cluster through VMware Tanzu Kubernetes Grid Service and run your applications inside these clusters.

-When vSphere with Tanzu is getting integrated with Aria Portfolio , we are able to achive Unified Management using Aria Automation , Enterprise Level Monitoring with Aria operation and Enterprise Level Log in using Aria Operation for Logs.
+When vSphere with Tanzu is getting integrated with Aria Portfolio , we are able to achieve Unified Management using Aria Automation , Enterprise Level Monitoring with Aria operation and Enterprise Level Log in using Aria Operation for Logs.

 **VMware Aria Automation**